 Step 1.
 First, you need to enable the EPEL repository on your system.

 ## RHEL/CentOS 7 64-Bit ## wget http://dl.fedoraproject.org/pub/epel/7/x86_64/e/epel-release-7-5.noarch.rpm rpm -ivh epel-release-7-5.noarch.rpm

 Once the EPEL repository installed, you can install Glances by running the following command:

 Now enter the below command to install Glances:

-Once installation has finished, you can launch Glances by running the following command:
+Once the installation has finished, you can launch Glances by running the following command:

 The output will look something like this:

-In glances you’ll see a lot of information about the resources of your system: CPU, Load, Memory, Swap Network, Disk I/O and Processes all in one page, by default the color code means:
+In glances you’ll see a lot of information about the resources of your system: CPU, Load, Memory, Swap Network, Disk I/O and Processes all in one page, by default the colour code means:

 - Green: Okay